-The consolidated financial statements are presented in Euro ( $\in$ ).
-Items included in the financial statements of each of BNY Mellon SA/NV's entities are measured using the currency of the primary economic environment in which the entity operates ("functional currency"), which is Euro for all BNY Mellon SA/NV's entities, except for BNYM Mellon SA/NV Dublin branch.
-As from 2019, following an internal assessment performed, USD was determined to be the functional currency of this branch.
+The consolidated financial statements are presented in Euro (€).
+Items included in the financial statements of each of BNY Mellon SA/NV's entities are measured using the currency of the primary economic environment in which the entity operates ("functional currency"), which is Euro for all BNY Mellon SA/NV's entities, except for BNYM Mellon SA/NV Dublin and Copenhagen branches, where USD and DKK are the functional currencies, respectively.